bartongroup/PT_identify_polyA_sites/README.md

 --fdr: False discovery rate threshold for multiple testing correction (default: 0.05).
 --log: Log file to store the logging information (default: script.log).

-Output
+### Output
-The script generates two main output files:
+The script generates three main output files:

-WT_<output_prefix>.tsv: Poly(A) site information for the WT group.
+1) WT_<output_prefix>.tsv: Poly(A) site information for the WT group.
-MUT_<output_prefix>.tsv: Poly(A) site information for the MUT group. significant_<output_prefix>.tsv: Significant transcripts with different poly(A) site locations between WT and MUT groups after FDR correction.
+2) MUT_<output_prefix>.tsv: Poly(A) site information for the MUT group.
+3) significant_<output_prefix>.tsv: Significant transcripts with different poly(A) site locations between WT and MUT groups after FDR correction.
 Each TSV file contains the following columns:

     Read_Name: Name of the read.
     TranscriptID: Identifier of the transcript.
     Genomic_Coordinate: Genomic coordinate of the poly(A) site.
     PolyA_Start: Start position of the poly(A) tail.
     PolyA_Length: Length of the poly(A) tail.
     Pre_PolyA_Sequence_From_Read: Sequence preceding the poly(A) site from the RNAseq read.
     Pre_PolyA_Sequence_From_Ref: Sequence preceding the poly(A) site from the reference genome.
     Distance_to_Stop: Distance from the poly(A) site to the stop codon.

-Statistical Analysis
+### Statistical Analysis
-The script performs statistical analysis to compare poly(A) site distributions between WT and MUT groups.
-It uses the Mann-Whitney U test for the comparison and applies FDR correction for multiple testing.
-The results are saved in the significant_<output_prefix>.tsv file.
+The tool performs statistical analysis to compare poly(A) site distributions between WT and MUT groups.
+The analysis includes the following steps:

+1) Extract Poly(A) Sites:
+ Identify poly(A) sites from BAM files.
+ Filter reads to only consider poly(A) sites located after the stop codon.
+2) Per-Transcript Statistical Comparison:
+ Use Mann-Whitney U test to compare the distances from poly(A) sites to the stop codon between WT and MUT groups.
+ Apply FDR correction to account for multiple testing.
+3) Global Statistical Analysis:
+ Calculate the Wasserstein distance between WT and MUT poly(A) sites.
+ Perform additional global statistical tests, including Mann-Whitney U test.
+ Generate summary statistics, including count, mean, median, standard deviation, minimum, maximum, mode, and interquartile range (IQR).

 Logging
 The script logs its progress and important information to a log file specified by the --log argument (default: script.log).
 The log file contains details about the processing of BAM files, the number of poly(A) sites extracted, and the results of statistical tests.

+## Example

+python extract_polyA_sites_mapped_to_transcriptome_with_UTR.py --bam transcriptome_tests/test.bam --fasta transcriptome_tests/transcript_with_UTR.fa --polyA_length 7 --fdr 0.05 --log analysis.log --log-level INFO --output results.tsv

 # Genome version (not yet working)